Let’s explore some of the best JS frameworks available in the markets for web application development.

 In fact, if we look closely, Meteor is a combination of NodeJS, Blaze, Angular, React, Cordova and MongoDB and hence is called a ‘One for all package.’

-Since Angular has all of its components bundled into one large pack, it becomes difficult to remove or change components in this architecture.
-Aurelia, on the other hand, consists of a vast collection of libraries that work together using well-defined interfaces so that it turns out to be completely modular.
+Since Angular has all of its components bundled into one large pack, removing or changing components in this architecture becomes difficult.
+On the other hand, Aurelia consists of a vast collection of libraries that work together using well-defined interfaces so that it turns out to be completely modular.

 Features and advantages of Aurelia.io